Why Joseph Insurance Was Established

 Covers financial loss due to mistakes, negligence, or bad advice in the services you provide professionally.

-Insurance Agent Example (specific to you + your agency)
+Insurance Agent Example

 - If a prospect trips in your office and breaks a hip → General Liability